• You can use a dental credit card for dental implants. However, most providers require a very good credit score.

 Several 401(k) and 403(b) plans offer patients “hardship withdrawals” or loans.
 These are to be used on medical bills.
 No credit score check is required, as you are essentially borrowing from yourself.

 Typical plans allow you to borrow up to 50% of what is in your savings.
 This, however, cannot exceed $50,000.
-Repayment can take as long as 5 years.
+Repayment can take up to 5 years.

 To avoid double taxation and an additional 10% tax, the out-of-pocket medical expenses have to be higher than 10% of your adjusted income.